regiregi22/RaspiNail/raspibolt_64_electrum.md

   `--oneserver --server 192.168.0.20:50002:s`

 ### Automate startup
-If everything works as expected, we will now automate the start of Electrum Personal Server on the RaspiBolt.
+If everything works as expected, we will now automate the start of Electrum Personal Server on the RaspiNail.

 * On the Pi, exit Electrum Personal Server by pressing `Ctrl-C`